eLearning, eLearning Software

 Going through slides on a PowerPoint without a subject matter expert to elaborate on topics and answer questions can be confusing and overwhelming for learners.
 Converting your PowerPoint into eLearning modules helps your users learn the same information remotely but in a more enjoyable and effective way.
 When your eLearning is managed with a Learning Management System (LMS), then you keep track of how users progress by looking at metrics like their quiz scores, how much time they’ve spent in a course, and more.

 Self-paced eLearning vs Instructor-led training (ILT)

-Before the internet, the only way students could gain an education, and employees could gain accreditation and certification, was by taking classes in person.
+Before the internet the only way people could be trained was in-person.
 Most of these classes were group classes led by an instructor.
 Even though some companies still train their employees in person, much of that has changed to online training.
 There are two types of online training; self-paced eLearning and instructor-led training (ILT).
 As opposed to traditional ILT which happens in person, virtual ILT takes place online using video conferencing apps like Zoom or Microsoft teams.
 Self-paced eLearning–as we explained briefly before–consists of online courses that users can access on-demand online.

 Pros of virtual ILT: